awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-lifecyclehook.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `NotificationMetadata`  <a name="cfn-as-lifecyclehook-notificationmetadata"></a>
-Additional information that you want to include when Auto Scaling sends a message to the notification target\.
+Additional information that you want to include when Amazon EC2 Auto Scaling sends a message to the notification target\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `NotificationTargetARN`  <a name="cfn-as-lifecyclehook-notificationtargetarn"></a>
-The Amazon resource name \(ARN\) of the notification target that Auto Scaling uses to notify you when an instance is in the transition state for the lifecycle hook\.
+The Amazon resource name \(ARN\) of the notification target that Amazon EC2 Auto Scaling uses to notify you when an instance is in the transition state for the lifecycle hook\.
 You can specify an Amazon SQS queue or an Amazon SNS topic\.
 The notification message includes the following information: lifecycle action token, user account ID, Auto Scaling group name, lifecycle hook name, instance ID, lifecycle transition, and notification metadata\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)